-That evening, my BFF and I visited her friend’s.
-She was very friendly and warm-hearted.
+That evening, my BFF and I visited her friend’s home.
+She welcomed us in a very friendly and warm-hearted manner.
 I met her sweet children, too.
-While I was staying with them, I learned many important things, which would influence my way of life and career in the future.
+While I was staying with them, I learned many important things, which would influence my view of life and career in the future.
 I will never forget her warm hospitality.

-Next morning, I went to a grocery store Kroger and bought some stuff for my friends back in Japan.
-I enjoyed a shopping spree there.
+The next morning, I wanted to bring stuff back to my friends in Japan, so I went on a shopping spree at Kroger, a US grocery store.
 I bought some soap bars, wax melts, scent bags, as well as some Halloween and Thanksgiving cards.
 The soap smelled like shea butter and vanilla; and the wax melts and scent bags had vanilla and cinnamon scents.
-I really like American spicy fragrances, so I wanted to bring them back home.
+I really like spicy American fragrances, so I wanted to take them back home.
 No wonder my suitcase was full of American fragrances!

-After that, I went to Lewis Ginter Botanical Garden, which is voted America’s #4 public garden by USA Today.
-First, I had garden salad at Garden Cafe.
+After that, I went to Lewis Ginter Botanical Garden.
+First, I had a salad out on the patio of the café.
 The weather was nice and perfect for an outdoor lunch.

-I enjoyed walking around the garden, taking pictures of flowers.
-I had a map, so I explored the garden looking at it.
-I liked walking through the rose garden, serene woods, and along the lake.
-There were some schoolchildren led by their teachers around the conservatory.
-In some areas, I saw people once in a while and we said hello to each other.
+After lunch, I enjoyed strolling around the garden and taking pictures of flowers.
+I explored, while looking at the map.
+I liked walking through the rose garden, the serene woods, and along the lake.
+I saw some schoolchildren led by their teachers.
+In some areas, I saw older people once in a while, and we said hello to each other.
+I could tell how much the botanical garden was loved by people of all ages.
 In other areas, I was alone.
 I sometimes felt as if I had the garden to myself.
 What a luxurious time it was!

-The way to the conservatory was full of pink and purple flowers.
+The way leading to the conservatory was full of pink and purple flowers.

-I came to the conservatory.
-At the entrance, there is a small lotus pond.
-Inside the building, you can see various cacti and orchids, which are all well maintained.
+I finally reached the conservatory.
+At the entrance, there was a small lotus pond.
+Inside the building, there were various cacti and orchids, which were all well maintained.

-Out of the conservatory, I stepped onto a walkway where some inspiring words were engraved.
+Walking through the conservatory door, I stepped onto a walkway where some inspiring words were engraved.
 I liked every word.
-These are words I really want to cherish in my life.
+These were words I really wanted to cherish in my life.

 Now I came to a rose garden.
-It has more than 1,500 roses.
+It had more than 1,500 roses.
 They were just in full bloom!

 (To be continued…)